tesselo/pixels/docs/generator.md

 Default: False

+`clip_range`: tuple

+Tuple with a range to clip the predictions.
+If the range exists, apart from the clip it will be rescale to [0,255] and dtype to uint8.

+Default: False

 ### Collecting pixels in one array
 For specific cases it is beneficial to collect all available data into one single array before training.
 This is possible with the following argument: